-- a.
+a.
 There shall be two impacts at each site tested against the flat anvil.
 For the first impact, the impact energy shall be 150 J for all testing regardless of headform size or weight.
 For the second impact, the impact energy shall be 110 J for all testing regardless of headform size or weight.
-Given an ideal frictionless mechanical test facility, the impact energies represent 3.0+ meter and 2.2+ meter drops of a 5 kg headform and supporting assembly. - b.
+Given an ideal frictionless mechanical test facility, the impact energies represent 3.0+ meter and 2.2+ meter drops respectively of a 5 kg headform and supporting assembly.

+b.
 There shall be two impacts at each site tested against the hemispherical anvil.
 For the first impact, the impact energy shall be 150 J for all testing regardless of headform size or weight.
 For the second impact, the impact energy shall be 110 J for all testing regardless of headform size or weight.
-Given an ideal frictionless mechanical test facility, the certification impact energies represent 3.0+ meter and 2.2+ meter drops of a 5 kg headform and supporting assembly.
+Given an ideal frictionless mechanical test facility, the certification impact energies represent 3.0+ meter and 2.2+ meter drops respectively of a 5 kg headform and supporting assembly.

-- c.
+c.
 There shall be three impacts at each site tested against the roll bar anvil.
 Sites selected for roll bar anvil impacts must lie behind the fore plane and above the test line of the helmet.
-For the first impact and second impacts, the impact energy shall be 150 J and 120 J respectively for all testing regardless of headform size or weight.
-For the third impact, the impact energy shall be 100 J for all other testing regardless of headform size or weight.
-Given an ideal frictionless mechanical test facility, the certification impact energies represent 3.0+, 2.4+ and 2.0+ meter drops of a 5 kg headform and supporting assembly. - d.
+For the first impact and second impacts, the impact energy shall be 150 J and d.
 There shall be one impact at each site tested against the edge anvil.
 For each impact against the edge anvil, the impact energy shall be 150 J for all testing regardless of headform size or weight.
-Given an ideal frictionless mechanical test facility, this energy represents a 3.0+ meter drop of a 5 kg headform and supporting assembly. - e.
-If the impact energy for any test impact exceeds the energy specified by more than 3%, that impact shall be declared invalid.
+Given an ideal frictionless mechanical test facility, this energy represents a 3.0+ meter drop of a 5 kg headform and supporting assembly.